lullaby6/auth-data-pack/README.md

 Login and Register Authorization

-WARNING:
+Version: `1.21.X`

+## ⚠️ Warning

 In vanilla we cannot use /kick, so I use many particles to kick (game crash) a malicious player, but you can disable it by disabling kick in `/function auth:settings`.

-Version: `1.21.X`
+## 📂 Installation

+Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

+## 👾 Bugs/Issues

+Please report any bug/issues to the [Discord Server](https://discord.gg/qUPpApHq) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/auth-data-pack/issues), or a comment in [Planet Minecraft](https://www.planetminecraft.com/data-pack/auth-datapack-login-and-register-authentication-full-customizable-kick-time-attempls-blindness-option-bypass/).

-## Commands
+## ⌨️ Commands

 ### Player